 Minor changes in neutrophil or white blood cell levels are typically nothing to worry about as long as they are temporary.
 A raised white blood cell count often means the body is responding to infection, injury, or stress.

-Some people have naturally lower levels of white blood cells and neutrophils than other people due to a range of factors, including congenital conditions.
+Some people have naturally lower levels of white blood cells and neutrophils than other people.
+This can be due to a range of factors, including congenital conditions.

-People with severe neutrophilia typically have a life-threatening type of infection or other inflammatory illness that requires treatment, such as cancer.
+People with severe neutrophilia typically have a life threatening infection or other inflammatory illness that requires treatment, such as cancer.

 The best way to correct abnormal neutrophil levels is to address and treat the underlying cause.